dillweed/terminal_chat/readme.md

 Tips
 - If you skip the alias, wrap prompts that contain shell metacharacters (`* ? [ ]`) in quotes.
 - When piping, pass zero CLI arguments; stdin is ignored if args are present.
+To include an instruction, put it as the first line of stdin (see examples).

 ## Configuration
 - `OPENAI_CHAT_MODEL` (default `gpt-5.1-codex-mini`)